arabinelli/twitter-semantic-graph/README.md

-# Twitter's Hashtag Semantic Graph Mapper
+# Semantic Hashtag Mapper

 A 100% unofficial tool to visualize the semantic graph of the Twitter hashtags.
 And mainly a good excuse to experiment with building full-stack data science products :)

 ![Screenshot of the app](img/screenshot_graph.png)

 Built with React + Python + Redis + Docker
+Disclaimer: This application is not affiliated with Twitter and accesses public data through the official API.

 ## Motivation